Waterworks

 W.M.
 Jordan decided to work with the Ferguson New Initiatives Division to develop a civil infrastructure modeling (CIM) project execution plan and to create a 3D model with the Ferguson VDC.

-The initial pass of drawings included a “2D takeoff” or “quantity takeoff,” where we reviewed local specs and drawings, running through all the civil drawings and services to build a list of materials for the project, to specification, right down to bolts and gasket packs.
+The initial pass of drawings included a “constructability takeoff” or “quantity takeoff,” where we reviewed local specs and drawings, running through all the civil drawings and services to build a list of materials for the project, to specification, right down to bolts and gasket packs.
 It was important to address any low-hanging RFIs before we moved into 3D modeling.

 As the teams were making their own internal observations, asking questions and sharing data, it became apparent that sharing information across teams was critical to success.
 We implemented a weekly cadence of findings meetings, which later became a more classic meeting to coordinate BIM/MEP and resolve clashes.